mathworks/build-glibc-bz-19329-patch/README.md

 If you are running an ubuntu-based system and can upgrade to **version 21.10 (Impish Indri)** this is the safest and easiest way to alleviate the issue, since that version contains glibc v2.34 in which the underlying issue is completely fixed.

 If instead you want to work around this issue, you can use this repository.
-It provides a build procedure (in an isolated Docker&reg; container) to produce patched versions of the glibc libraries for recent Ubuntu&reg; and Debian&reg; releases.
+It provides a build procedure (in an isolated Docker&reg; container) to produce patched versions of the glibc libraries for recent Almalinux, Ubuntu&reg; and Debian&reg; releases.
 These patched versions [incorporate an initial fix](https://patchwork.ozlabs.org/project/glibc/patch/568D5E11.3010301@arm.com/) proposed on the [libc-alpha mailing list](https://sourceware.org/mailman/listinfo/libc-alpha) that mitigate the issue.
 In the release area of this repository you can find the debian package build artefacts produced by running the build on Ubuntu 18.04 & 20.04 as well as Debian 9, 10 & 11.
 You can install these artefacts on an appropriate debian-based machine, virtual machine or docker container, by using `dpkg -i`.
+For Almalinux you cand find the appropriate `rpm's` which should also work on UBI and CentOS containers.

 ## Bug Description
 The [assert failure at concurrent pthread_create and dlopen](https://sourceware.org/bugzilla/show_bug.cgi?id=19329) glibc bug was first reported in December 2015 and can affect any process on Linux that creates a thread at the same time as opening a dynamic shared object library.
 Initially the issue was only observable with reasonable frequency on very large scale machine systems such as high performance computing clusters or cloud scale deployment platforms and so did not receive significant attention.
 However, early on there were [proposed patches](https://sourceware.org/bugzilla/show_bug.cgi?id=19329) to the library.
 Large scale systems applied those patches in-house and saw significant benefit.
 More recently a [proposed complete fix for this](https://sourceware.org/pipermail/libc-alpha/2021-February/122626.html) and a set of related issues has been reviewed by the glibc team and accepted into version 2.34 of glibc (released in August 2021).
 The 2.34 version of glibc is available in [RHEL 9 beta](https://developers.redhat.com/articles/2021/11/03/red-hat-enterprise-linux-9-beta-here) and [Ubuntu 21.10 (Impish Indri)](https://launchpad.net/ubuntu/+source/glibc).
 However, there are no plans to backport the fix into previous glibc versions and it is expected that previous versions will be in production use for a significant number of years (e.g. the current end-of-life date for Ubuntu:20.04 is April 2030).